 This model comes in stainless steel at $1,499 or fingerprint resistant black stainless steel at $1,599 (click the link to learn about black stainless steel appliances).
 A similar gas version, model NX58K7850SS, is available at $1,699.

 Double oven ranges are certainly not for everyone.
 You can create some amazing culinary masterpieces using a good old fashioned oven, and some people prefer not to bend over to access the lower oven.
 However, if you want the added flexibility of being able to cook two separate dishes at once, they can be a great option.
-Double oven ranges are always more expensive than their single oven counterparts, they can typically be several hundred dollars or more.
+Double oven ranges are always more expensive than their single oven counterparts by $300-$500.
 A dual fuel double oven range (the best of both worlds) will usually run at least $2,500.

 Let us know what kind of range you end up purchasing.
 We’d love to hear from you!